 Jewish culture is one of the most diverse international societies in the world.
 Encompassing religion, ethnicity, tradition, and a nation, there are many different ways that people consider themselves to be Jewish – and while tracing Jewish genealogy isn’t the only option for exploring your Semitic background, it’s a powerful one.
 Jewish DNA testing, which is widely available, allows you to explore your heritage, helping you understand whether or not you and your family are Jewish – along with some details about your background that might inspire you to do some further digging on your own.
 Whether or not you want to pursue a Jewish heritage test, we recommend looking into some history on Jewish culture and Jewish genealogy.
-This might help you make a decision on Jewish DNA testing, and at the very least, it’ll grant you some insight into your background you may not even know you’re missing.

 A brief history of Jewish culture